nhejazi/vim_edc/README.md

 > editors.

-_Caveat emptor_ - using this configuration can be unintuitive at first (especially for those new to Vim and/or Neovim).
+_Caveat emptor_ - using this configuration can be unintuitive at first (especially for those new to Vim/Neovim).

 ---